Teams that want great generated voices in a speech workflow designed for chat, agents, and team review before a custom product integration exists.

 Speechify alternative for LLM voice generation

 Speechify has a large consumer footprint, studio products, and a developer API.
-TextToSpeechSkills focuses on polished LLM-driven voice generation: approved scripts become reusable, credit-aware speech jobs through MCP and skills.
+TextToSpeechSkills focuses on polished, credit-aware speech jobs through the studio and API today, with MCP and skills automation following after npm publication.

 Who is this for?